 The cost of a college education is skyrocketing, putting higher education out of reach for some and saddling others with years of student debt.
 Not only is this a burden on individuals, but it’s a drag on our economy.

 That’s why Rep. Larson introduced the ACTION for National Service Act (H.R.
 3464), which would give all students access to higher education.
 For every year of service an individual gives the country through a program like AmeriCorps, the person would receive funding equivalent to two years of state school tuition to be used for tuition payments or student loan repayment.
 For more information about ACTION for National Service, see here.
 Additionally, Rep. Larson is a cosponsor of the Student Loan Debt Relief Act (H.R.
 3887) introduced by Rep. Clyburn.
 This legislation would cancel all student loan debt for households making below $100,000 in annual income, and partially cancel debt for households making below $250,000.

 More on Education

-Washington – Rep. John B. Larson (CT-01) released the following statement today after President Barack Obama delivered his inaugural address:
+Washington – Rep. John B. Larson (CT-01) released the following statement today on President Barack Obama's remarks at SUNY Buffalo: